tenzir/tenzir/web/blog/tenzir-v4.9/index.md

 Charting integrates seamlessly into your pipelines by simply adding the `chart` operator.
-For instance, plotting a bar chart representing the frequency of occurences for each protocol in `suricata.flow` events can be as simple as this:
+For instance, plotting a bar chart representing the frequency of occurrences for each protocol in `suricata.flow` events can be as simple as
+this:

 TODO: Add screenshots for all charts